CosmoLike/cocoa/README.md

     $(cocoa) conda deactivate cocoa

-# Running cosmolike projects <a name="cocoa_projects"></a>
+# Running Cosmolike projects <a name="running_cosmolike_projects"></a>

 The projects folder was designed to include all the Cosmolike projects.
-The majority of projects we are working on are not public (yet), and we safeguard them on the private repositories listed on `./project/clone_all.sh` script (the backbone Cosmolike software, however, is publicly available at `./external_modules/code`!).
+The majority of projects we are working on are not public (yet).
+The backbone Cosmolike software, however, is publicly available at `./external_modules/code`).

 **Naming convention on Cosmolike Organization**: Projects named XXX are stored on `cocoa_XXX` repositories hosted at [Cosmolike Organization](https://github.com/CosmoLike).
 The prefix `cocoa_` is **mandatory**, so we don't mix them with projects that are based on the original CosmoLike program.
-Our scripts and template yaml files, however, assume the `cocoa_` prefix  has been removed when cloning the repository.
-The script `project/clone_all.sh` does that automatically, but UofA developers that prefer to clone their git repository manually must remember that convention.
+Our scripts and template yaml files, however, assume the `cocoa_` prefix  has been removed as shown below

+    $(cocoa)(.local) git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

+**After cloning a project, users must restart the Cocoa `(.local)` environment** so the `./project/XXX/script/start_XXX` can be loaded.
+The [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) scripts always scan all projects and call `./project/XXX/script/start[stop]_XXX` automatically.

+Compilation of a particular project, from the Cocoa main folder, should use 'scripts/compile_XXX' script as shown below:

+     $(cocoa)(.local) source ./projects/XXX/scripts/compile_XXX

+Most projects have template yamls located at `./projects/XXX/examples/`.

+# Creating Cosmolike projects <a name="creating_cosmolike_projects"></a>

 The `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)